ashoaa/Resume-Template/README.md

 # Resume-Template
-Resume website template using HTML, CSS, and JavaScript.
+Responsive resume website template using HTML, CSS, and JavaScript.